gabrielbiscaia/gabrielbiscaia/README.md

 <h1>Hi there, I'm Gabriel Biscaia 👋</h1>

 - 🖥️ I’m currently studying on UEM;
-- 🌱 I’m currently learning React Native;
+- 🌱 I’m currently learning how to use threads;
 - 🌎 Nationality: Brazilian;
 - 🗣️ Languages: Portuguese and English;